ycmjason/fires/README.md

  */
 ```

-As illustrated above, in order to retrieve a single document, 4 unintuitive steps are involved: `CollectionReference > DocumentReference > DocumentSnapshot > DocumentData`.
+As illustrated above, retrieving a single document involves 4 unintuitive steps: `CollectionReference > DocumentReference > DocumentSnapshot > DocumentData`.

 Firestore API is highly flexible.
 It takes care of many use cases; allowing developers to do all sorts of optimisation.
-However, this flexibility comes at a cost of DX (developer experience) as illustrated previously how a presumably simple operation requires 4 unintuitive steps.
+This flexibility comes at a cost of DX (developer experience) as illustrated previously how a presumably simple operation requires 4 unintuitive steps.

-Fires aims to improve the developer experience by exposing a very intuitive and relatively simple API (merely 3 classes).
+Fires aims to improve the developer experience by exposing a relatively more intuitive and simpler API (merely 3 classes).
 It hides most of the complexity from the Firestore API, allowing developers to focus on the data.
-Hoever this also sacrifices some of the flexibility the original Firestore API provides.
+However this also sacrifices some of the flexibility the original Firestore API provides.

 Conceptually, retriving a document from a collection should be as simple as `Collection -> Document`.
-This is exactly what you will do with Fires:
+This is what you will do with Fires:

 ```js
 const db = fires();